 Have you tried pumpkin angel food cake yet?
 It’s the perfect 3 ingredient dump cake Fall dessert that’s light and only 4 points if you’re counting those.

-So I’m all about easy dump cake recipes right now, well okay all the time really and this pumpkin angel food cake tops the list during the Fall!
-With just 4 ingredients, water being one of them, it’s easy to whip together for my family or bring to a potluck.
+This pumpkin angel food cake tops the list of easy dump cake recipes right now!
+With just 3 ingredients, it’s easy to whip together for my family or bring to a potluck.
 It’s always a huge hit! (originally published 10/18, affiliate links present)

 Seriously, this is just about everything you need…….